echosh-labs/echoSH/README.md

 ### Philosophy

-> Echo what you type—
+> Echoes in the shell—
-> The power of Sirocco—
+> The power of echoSH—
-> Winds are blowing strong.
+> Code's new symphony.

 This project is grounded in a belief that the tools we use should not only be functional but also engaging and inspiring.
-In the same way an alchemist seeks to transmute base materials, Sirocco seeks to find the hidden harmony within the seemingly mundane flow of data.
+In the same way an alchemist seeks to transmute base materials, echoSH seeks to find the hidden harmony within the seemingly mundane flow of data.
 It encourages a state of heightened awareness, where the developer becomes more attuned to the cause and effect of their digital actions.
 It is an exercise in discipline and meditation, finding the signal in the noise.

-### Getting Started
+### Getting Started (for Developers)

-To get a local copy up and running, follow these simple steps.
+This project is in its early stages.
+The following instructions are for setting up a local development environment.
+An end-user installer is planned for the future.

 **Prerequisites**